tylersverak/Lizard-Alerts/README.md

 # Lizard-Alerts
 setting up text alerts to a live video feed for when the lizard moves

-Requirements to Run- ngrok, running ngrok tunnel to localhost,
+Requirements to Run- ngrok, running ngrok tunnel to localhost, import io import picamera import logging import socketserver from threading import Condition from http import server

 Summary-